Promoting Mental Health in the Workplace across Cork City

 1. Decide to become PSYCHED about your workplace.
 Small things make a big difference.

 2. Speak to your colleagues and start the conversation about what a PSYCHED, mental health promoting workplace means.
 For examples: #littlethings and http://corkhealthycities.com/psyched/

 3. Send examples of initiatives you are running in your workplace.
 Not only to be considered for a PSYCHED Award but also to share your good ideas and experience with other businesses.
-Send your application to email@example.com
+Click here to apply online by March 9th 2018

 4. Participating workplaces can display their

-great ideas and attend an awards ceremony to be hosted by the Lord Mayor at City Hall, Cork in March 2018.
+great ideas and attend an awards ceremony to be hosted by the Lord Mayor at City Hall, Cork on March 28th 2018.

 E-mail email@example.com or

 We aim to have Cork designated as the first Mental Health Promoting City in Ireland.
 This can only happen if individuals and companies take up the challenge.
 The 2017/18 timeline is:

 CLOSING DATE FOR APPLICATIONS is Friday March 9th 2018